scrapyspiders/argora/README.md

-# argora - A simple social network on Arweave
+# Argora

-create-react-app - typescript - ArConnect support
+Argora is a decentralized censorship resistant social network living on the Arweave blockchain.

 ## Arweave community dependencies